delvtech/hyperdrive-frontend/README.md

 Apps

 - [hyperdrive-trading](apps/hyperdrive-trading/) - A simple frontend for interacting with Hyperdrive
-- [hyperdrive-sdk-docs](apps/hyperdrive-sdk-docs/) - Docs site for @delvtech/hyperdrive-js package
+- [hyperdrive-sdk-docs](apps/hyperdrive-sdk-docs/) - Docs site for the Hyperdrive SDK

 Packages